WeBWorK-for-Chemistry/WeBWorKChemistry/README.md

 ```
 Since we need four answer blanks, we have to explicitly use four values despite them being repeated.
 But the order the student enters the conversion factors doesn't matter again.

 This problem also shows a variation of the `asDimensionalAnalysis` problem.
 Here, the given value needs to be entered into the correct space by the student.
-The $given variable is now a the MultiAnswer parameter and we also need to tell `asDimensionalAnalysis` to also grade the given value.
-So the first blank is *not* part of a conversion factor.
+The `$given` variable is now a `MultiAnswer` parameter and we also need to tell `asDimensionalAnalysis` to also grade the given value.
+The first blank is *not* part of a conversion factor, but is still graded.
 ```
 $ma = MultiAnswer($given,$n1,$d1,$answer)->asDimensionalAnalysis($given,{gradeGiven=>1});
 ```